Skip to main content

 • Quinoa porridge (atole de quinua): traditional Andean breakfast.
 Simmer ground or whole quinoa in milk or water with cinnamon, sugar, and vanilla.
 Dense and nutritious.

-Related reading: Amaranth - fellow Andean pseudocereal with similar growing culture; Corn - grain crop companion in traditional Three Sisters planting
+Related reading: Amaranth - fellow Andean pseudocereal with similar growing culture and grain processing requirements; Corn - grain crop companion; Harvest and Storage Planning - matching grain production to long-term pantry capacity

 Growing Quinoa?
 Track your harvest value and break-even date in the Garden ROI app.